hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 This is not necessarily to do with machine learning but whenever students start working on their own robotics projects they always want a few more pins to allow a few more servo motors, LED's, sensors etc for their final project.
 The Arduino ML kits have 14 avalable pins.

 # My solution 1 (Pins): <br>
-Use the expensive but more powerful ($105 USD) Arduino PortentaH7 with 28 pins and potentially up to 160 pins<br>
+Use the expensive but more powerful ($113.90 USD) <a href="https://store-usa.arduino.cc/products/portenta-h7?selectedStore=us">Arduino PortentaH7</a> with 28 pins and potentially up to 160 pins<br>
 <img src="https://user-images.githubusercontent.com/5605614/189020875-c7431f79-9102-471d-84c2-6b2657078268.png" width="200" /> <img src="portenta320x320-first.gif" width="200" />

-Note: I am working on a PCB to allow access to all 160 pins without using the Arduino Breakout Board ($25 USD).
+Note: I am working on a PCB to allow access to all 160 pins without using the <a href="https://store-usa.arduino.cc/products/arduino-portenta-breakout?pr_prod_strat=copurchase&pr_rec_id=c6455b41f&pr_rec_pid=6545910694095&pr_ref_pid=6544099082447&pr_seq=uniform"> Arduino Breakout Board</a> ($55 USD).
 Note: The breakout board has the pins organised by concept, my board has the pins organised by the High Density connectors J1 and J2

 <img src="https://user-images.githubusercontent.com/5605614/189260205-6059bafb-1f3b-4099-ae65-8ad85cd722f3.png" width="150" />  <img src="https://user-images.githubusercontent.com/5605614/189260212-60662463-21f2-4779-ac27-2879ee6fad51.png" width="150" /> <img src="https://user-images.githubusercontent.com/5605614/189260224-b0aee2be-3a41-4a42-ad4d-3afc393123e9.jpg" width="150" />